mstksg/inCode/copy/entries/lenses-and-prisms.md

 ability to "get" a field, and "modify" a field --- corresponding with `view` and `set`), we can think of `mysteryLens1` as an *abstract record field* into the Leftness/Rightness of a value.
-Thinking of lenses as defining abstract record fields is a [common tool for backwards compatiblity][lens-records].
+Thinking of lenses as defining abstract record fields is a [common tool for backwards compatibility][lens-records].

 [lens-records]: http://blog.ezyang.com/2016/12/a-tale-of-backwards-compatibility-in-asts/